RUCAIBox/ELMER/README.md

 We provide the pre-trained checkpoint of ELMER-base with pre-training and fine-tuning source code.
 The checkpoint was pre-trained on 16GB English corpus, Wikipedia and BookCorpus.

-- `[ELMER-base]()`: 6 layers encoder, 6 layers decoder, 12 attention heads, and 768 hidden dimensions.
+- [ELMER-base](): 6 layers encoder, 6 layers decoder, 12 attention heads, and 768 hidden dimensions.